 As a man was passing elephants, he suddenly stopped, confused by the fact that these huge creatures were being held by only a small rope tied to their front leg.
 No chains, no cages.
-It was obvious that the elephants could, at anytime, break away from their bonds but for some reason, they did not.
+It was obvious that the elephants could break away from their bonds but for some reason, they did not.

 The man was amazed.
 These animals could at any time break free from their bonds but because they believed they couldn’t, they were stuck right where they were.

 Like the elephants, how many of us go through life hanging onto a belief that we cannot do something, simply because we failed at it once before?

 Failure is part of learning; we should never give up the struggle in life.